 - Have regular tests for infections such as urinary tract infections (bladder infections), vaginal infections, or sexually transmitted diseases

 - See a dentist at least once during your pregnancy, and call your dentist for any mouth pain or swelling

-- Eat a variety of nutritious foods, including fruits and vegetables, and drink 6 to 8 glasses of water every day (Click on this line for more info.)
+- Eat a variety of nutritious foods, including fruits and vegetables, and drink 6 to 8 glasses of water every day.

 - Gain weight steadily throughout your pregnancy.
 Talk to your doctor or midwife about the amount of weight you should expect to gain.